NeoArcanjo/pow/guides/production_checklist.md

 ## OPTIONAL: Rate limit e-mail delivery

-There are no rate limits for any e-mails sent out with Pow, including `PowEmailConfirmation`, `PowInvitation` and `PowResetPassword` extensions.
+There are no rate limits for any e-mails sent out with Pow, including `PowEmailConfirmation`, `PowInvitation` and `PowResetTokenSacdigital` extensions.
 If you use a transactional e-mail service you have to make careful considerations to prevent resource usage attacks.

 Rate limitation should either be handled at the service, or you may be able to set up rate limitation in the Pow mailer.
 For the latter, here's a simple example using [Hammer](https://github.com/ExHammer/hammer):